apprenticeharper/DeDRM_tools/DeDRM_Windows_Application/DeDRM_App_ReadMe.txt

 ﻿DeDRM_App - DeDRM_App.pyw and DeDRM_Drop_Target.bat
 ===================================================

 DeDRM_App.pyw is a python drag and drop application that allows users to drag and drop ebooks or folders of ebooks onto the DeDRM_Drop_Target.bat to have the DRM removed.
-It repackages all the "tools" python software (except obok) in one easy to use program that remembers preferences and settings.
+It repackages all the tools (except obok) in one easy to use program that remembers preferences and settings.

-It will work without manual configuration for Kindle for PC ebooks, Adobe Digital Edition epub and pdf ebooks and Barnes & Noble NOOK Study ePubs when Kindle for PC, Adobe Digital Editions and NOOK Study are installed on the same computer and user account.
+It will work without manual configuration for Kindle for PC ebooks, Adobe Digital Edition (2.0.1) epub and pdf ebooks and Barnes & Noble NOOK Study ePubs when Kindle for PC, Adobe Digital Editions and NOOK Study are installed on the same computer and user account.

-To remove the DRM from eInk Kindle ebooks, Kindle for Android ebooks, Mobipocket ebooks and Fictionwise eReader ebooks requires the user to double-click the DeDRM_Drop_Target.bat file and set some additional Preferences including:
+To remove the DRM from eInk Kindle ebooks, Mobipocket ebooks and Fictionwise eReader ebooks requires the user to double-click the DeDRM_Drop_Target.bat file and set some additional Preferences including:

 eInk Kindle: 16 digit Serial Number
-Kindle for Android: backup.ab file, details below. eReader Social DRM: Name:Last 8 digits of CC number
 MobiPocket: 10 digit PID
+eReader Social DRM: Name:Last 8 digits of CC number

 Once these preferences have been set, the user can simply drag and drop ebooks onto the DeDRM_Drop_Target to remove the DRM.
 Note that after setting preferences it is necessary to click on "Set Prefs" button and then quit the application for the change in preferences to fully take effect.